Oh to have a brand new, high-efficient air conditioner! Wouldn’t that be great?

 With all of that said, if your air conditioning unit is still operating properly and you aren’t experiencing some of the indicators listed above, then there’s really no reason to jump the gun on replacing your air conditioning unit.
 Just because the average lifespan of an air conditioning unit is 10 to 15 years, that doesn’t mean that your unit’s lifespan can’t surpass that time period.

 I hope this information has helped you in gathering an idea of when it’s time to replace your air conditioner.
 If you think it might be that time, we’d love to come out and give you a free estimate.
-We’ve been serving the Jackson TN and surrounding areas for over 30 years in ac installation and replacement services.
-Simply give us a call at (731) 300-1030 or fill out the Service Call form to the right (below on mobile).
+We’ve been serving the Jackson TN and surrounding areas for over 40 years in ac installation and replacement services.
+Simply give us a call at 731-300-1030.
 There is no obligation or strings attached.
 It’s 100% free, we promise.

-At, Cagle Service, your satisfaction is our goal.
+At, Cagle Service Heating and Air, your satisfaction is our goal.
 We look forward to serving you!